 The Role of the Institutional Review Board (IRB)

 An Institutional Review Board is a group of individuals charged with reviewing proposed research involving human subjects to protect those subjects and ensure compliance with federal regulations for the protection of human subjects (45 CFR 46).
-The University of Iowa must designated one or more IRB(s) to review and approve human subjects research because the institution receives federal funding for research.
+The University of Iowa must designate one or more IRB(s) to review and approve human subjects research because the institution receives federal funding for research.

 While the principal investigator has primary responsibility for the conduct of the study, the UI IRBs are responsible for protecting the rights and welfare of study participants.
 All research projects involving human subjects must be reviewed and approved by an IRB before any research activity can be initiated.